 The Serrate snowshoes have a flip-up heel bar under the heel that can be used when walking up inclines.
 It’s designed to reduce calf fatigue, by reducing the amount of stretch required by your calf muscles.
 It’s best used when you’re walking up a steep slope and not just a gentle incline.
 When raised, it also lets your heel exert direct pressure on the rear crampons, which provides significant traction when climbing icy slopes.
 When you reach a flat area, you can easily whack your trekking pole handles at the heel bar and it will drop back down again.

-The Serrate snowshoes provides excellent flotation in powdery conditions due to the snowshoe’s wide front and tapered body and tail.
-This shape, called a “modified bearpaw” in classical terms, is versatile across a wide range of snow conditions, both on trail and off.
-The big rounded and slightly upturned toe helps floats the snowshoe high in soft powder while the long and rounded tail provides a counter balance and makes it easier to back up or maneuver in vegetation.
+The Serrate snowshoes provide excellent flotation in powdery conditions due to the snowshoe’s wide front and tapered body and tail.
+This shape called a “modified bearclaw” in classical terms, is versatile across a wide range of snow conditions, both on trail and off.
+The big rounded and slightly upturned toe helps floats the snowshoe high in soft powder while the long and rounded tail provides a counterbalance and makes it easier to back up or maneuver in vegetation.

 The Atlas Serrate Snowshoes are rugged snowshoes designed for traveling in mountainous terrain.
 Their teardrop shape and upturned toe provide excellent flotation in powdery snow, while their aggressive forefoot, heel, and side crampons provide superior traction over ice, frozen snow, and slab.
 While the Serrates are aggressive snowshoes, their best feature is the easy-to-use binding system.
 While somewhat bulky, it’s intuitive to use and stays on securely.
 If you want a high flotation snowshoe for mountainous terrain, the Atlas Serrates are an excellent choice.